 Register for the 2017-2018 rowing season!

-Be sure to download the payment form HERE and bring with you on your first day of practice.
+Be sure to download the payment form HERE and bring it with you on your first day of practice.

 ZLAC believes that every girl should be able to row.
 If you require financial assistance, grants are available!